vimpelis/The-Komneniad/README.md

 	  automatically through monthly cleanup.
 See the bottom of this file for specific province IDs.
 	- Make sure to check out new African post-colonial tags!
 Cores of them appear after 1890 (and only if the corresponding region is consolidated).

+**Troubleshooting tips:**
+If your game crashes, it may not be necessarily caused by a mod issue, and most of the times it is caused by the general instability of Victoria 2.
+The first thing you need to do after a crash is load the autosave and continue playing as normal.
+If the game still crashes after a few tries, then you can message the dev either on ModDB or on Discord (username is vimpelis).
+Send him the savefile and, if possible, logs (save the logs right after the game crashes, Victoria 2 clears them on a new launch!).
+If your crash will be unable to be replicated, the dev will simply send you a savefile from a later date, and you will be able to continue playing.
+If your screen was flashing prior to the crash, there were graphical bugs and missing assets - it is most definitely an issue on your end, the cause of which lies in your graphics card (you may, for example, be playing on a laptop and have an integrated graphics card - the game will NOT like it).
+Don't be afraid to report a crash!
+You may save another player from a similar issue.

 **WARNING:** Playing in small resolutions will cause problems with the main menu.
 The recommended resolution is 1920x1200 and above.